EmranMR/code-server-font-patch/resources/fonts/readme.md

 ## Fonts

 -   generated as it follows:
-    -   Firacode patched with italic operator mono using fontforge (GUI) on MacOS
+    -   Firacode patched with italics
     -   The new patched font patched again using fontForge with [NerdFont](https://github.com/EmranMR/nerd-font-patcher.git)